Adding custom DNS records

 If you're attempting to add a CNAME for something else, review your DNS records to see if the record you're adding already exists.

-If your domain is registered at DreamHost but there is no hosting plan, you can add MX records to point your mail to another company.
+If your domain is registered at DreamHost but not configured on a hosting plan, you can add MX records to point your mail to another company.

 This is only necessary if your nameservers are still pointing to DreamHost.